 When you’re shopping for pre-owned pickups, compare the vehicle capacity to what you need.
 If you plan on using it as a family vehicle, is there room for everyone?
 And does the truck bed have the storage space you need, whether you’re hauling furniture, plywood, or groceries?
 If you’re going to be towing a trailer, what type of hitch does it have, and how does that compare to the hitch the trailer uses?
 And how much weight can the truck pull?
 You’ll damage the truck if you try to pull a load that is beyond the truck’s capacity.
 You should also check the differentials for damage in case the prior owner tried to do just that.

 Repair History and Repairability

 People often buy new trucks because they are afraid of having to get them repaired.
 This is less of an issue if the truck has been properly maintained.
 That’s why you should ask for its maintenance and repair history.
 However, they may be lying to you about that, or in the case of the dealer, they may not know.
-A related question is its repairability.
+Instead, you may ask questions about its repairability.
 Where can you get that make and model of truck repaired?
-How much does it cost to replace the tires or the transmission?
+Where can you buy replacement parts such as hydraulic hoses?
+How much does it cost to replace the tires or the transmission repair?